 Silicon Graphics does not manufacture these modems and cannot be responsible for changes to the modems.
-Silicon Graphics cannot guarantee modem compatibility or the quality of the telephone line used with SLIP or PPP.
+Silicon Graphics cannot guarantee modem compatibility or the quality of the telephone line used with SLIP or PPP, but a separate data-grade telephone line is highly recommended.